Semi-orthogonal decomposition and smoothing: Introduction

 \section{Introduction}

 The derived category of a smooth projective variety behaves nicely, but that of a singular projective variety $X$ does not.
-For example, $R\text{Hom}(A,B)$ may be unbounded for objects $A,B$ of a bounded derived category of coherent sheaves $D^b(X) = D^b(\text{coh}(X))$.
+For example, $\mathbb R\text{Hom}(A,B)$ may be unbounded for objects $A,B$ of a bounded derived category of coherent sheaves $D^b(X) = D^b(\text{coh}(X))$.
 In order to study the latter case, we can use a resolution of singularities $f: \tilde X \to X$, and study $D^b(X)$ using $D^b(\tilde X)$.
 In this paper, we try another way and consider a smoothing of $X$, a deformation to a smooth variety $Y$.

 A coherent sheaf $F$ on a normal complete variety $X$ is said to be {\em pretilting} if all higher self-extensions vanish: $\text{Ext}^p(F,F) \cong 0$ for $p > 0$.
-If $F$ comes from a {\em non-commutative (NC) deformation} of a simple sheaf, then $F$ generates a subcategory in $D^b(X)$ which is equivalent to a bounded derived category $D^b(R) = D^b(\text{mod}(R))$ of finitely generated right $R$-modules over a finite dimensional associative algebra $R = \text{End}(F)$, the parameter algebra of the NC deformation, and $D^b(X)$ has a corresponding semi-orthogonal decomposition (cf. \cite{NC multi}).
+If $F$ comes from a {\em non-commutative (NC) deformation} of a simple sheaf, then $F$ weakly generates a subcategory in $D^b(X)$ (in the sense explained in \S 2.1) which is equivalent to a bounded derived category $D^b(R) = D^b(\text{mod}(R))$ of finitely generated right $R$-modules over a finite dimensional associative algebra $R = \text{End}(F)$, the parameter algebra of the NC deformation, and $D^b(X)$ has a corresponding semi-orthogonal decomposition (cf. \cite{NC multi}).
 We are interested in the behavior of $F, R$ and $D^b(X)$ when $X$ is deformed to a smooth projective variety $Y$.

 A pretilting object is a generalization of an {\em exceptional object}, where $R \cong k$ is the base field.
-Some important smooth projective variety such as a projective space has a full exceptional collection, i.e., the derived category $D^b(X)$ is generated by a sequence of exceptional objects $(e_1,\dots,e_m)$ which are semi-orthogonal: $R\text{Hom}(e_i,e_j) \cong 0$ for $i > j$.
-But the derived category of a singular variety has never such a collection.
-Instead they are sometimes semi-orthogonally decomposed into subcategories generated by pretilting objects.
+A certain important smooth projective variety such as a projective space has a full exceptional collection, i.e., the derived category $D^b(X)$ is generated by a sequence of exceptional objects $(e_1,\dots,e_m)$ which are semi-orthogonal: $\mathbb R\text{Hom}(e_i,e_j) \cong 0$ for $i > j$.
+But it seems that the derived category of a singular variety has never such a collection.
+Instead they are sometimes semi-orthogonally decomposed into subcategories weakly generated by pretilting objects.
 The endomorphism ring $R = \text{End}(F)$ of a pretilting object is an associative algebra which is not necessarily commutative.